paulrobertlloyd/paulrobertlloyd-v4/src/articles/2016/06/eu_referendum/index.md

 Born 35 years ago to a middle-income family (dad a telecom engineer, mum a dinner lady), I grew up on a new housing estate in suburban Surrey.
 Idyllic maybe, average certainly, although less so when aged 13, my family moved to the West Midlands.
 Quite a contrast, and the first of many relocations that would offer a new perspective.

 A comfortable upbringing meant I had little reason to disbelieve the contents of the Daily Mail, the newspaper my parents read at the time.
-While I don’t recall being an avid reader, its editorial must have had some effect: asked to create a pastiche of a famous painting for a GCSE art project, I reworked Michelangelo’s <cite>[The Creation of Adam][2]</cite> to show [Britain figuratively holding back the forces of Europe][3].
+While I don’t recall being an avid reader, its editorial must have had some effect: asked to create a pastiche of a famous painting for a GCSE art project, I reworked Michelangelo’s [""The Creation of Adam""][2] to show [Britain figuratively holding back the forces of Europe][3].

 Two decades on, I find this work embarrassing, yet it serves as a reminder of the political journey I’ve been on since.
 Its leftwards shift can be traced back to [the short period I lived in the United States][4]: working abroad, and alongside a mix of nationalities, broadened my world view significantly.